 What we really want to know is not, can kneeling on the casualties groin occlude his iliac blood flow, but rather whether we can occlude blood flow distal to the inguinal ligament.

 We can’t occlude iliac blood flow with direct pressure because that vasculature is too deep and laying on top of muscle.
 Dr. Blaivis’s work proves that.
 Additionally, trying to pack that artery injury will also generally be unsuccessful because it is an intraabdominal wound in a large pelvic bowl.
 Wounds above the inguinal crease are in the torso and generally not packable without surgical exposure.

+Putting on personal protection and getting a tourniquet out of your aid bag can seem like it takes forever when you are watching a casualty bleed.
 However, placing your knee gently in the casualties groin, below the inguinal ligament/groin crease of his trousers, works very well to compress distal flow through his common femoral artery as evidenced by the twelve students we tested it on in class.

 SUMMARY: Putting your knee in a casualty’s groin can eliminate common femoral artery blood flow.
 The key is to place your knee gently in the groin crease, putting too much body weight into your knee will be painful to the casualty, and they will not remain underneath it.

 https://www.ncbi.nlm.nih.gov/pubmed/17334183Blaivas M, Control of hemorrhage in critical femoral or inguinal penetrating wounds—an ultrasound evaluation.
 Prehosp Disaster Med 2006 Nov-Dec; 21(c):379-82